ewjay/fapiwiki/FAPI_Meeting_Notes_2021-01-14_Pacific.rst

 FDX & FAPI engagement
 * Where are we with formalized Agreement? - Impacting collaboration on grant management, payment and event notification.
-* * Individual members can directly signed and contribute.
+* Individual members can directly signed and contribute.
-* * if FDX representation wants to contribute then FDX will just sign IPR of OpenID.
+* If FDX representation wants to contribute then FDX will just sign IPR of OpenID.
-* * Liaison agreement - we already have agreement in place.
+* Liaison agreement - we already have agreement in place.
+* Don

 External Organizations
 ==============================